rishuSingh404/SmartFinance-Agent/README.md

 Example Queries
 Web Search:

-"What are the latest developments in AI?"
+Query: "What are the latest developments in AI?"
-Results include summarized insights with source links.
+Results: Includes summarized insights with source links.
 Financial Analysis:

-"Summarize analyst recommendations and share the latest news for NVDA."
+Query: "Summarize analyst recommendations and share the latest news for NVDA."
-Fetches stock prices, news, and financial insights for NVIDIA.
+Results: Fetches stock prices, news, and financial insights for NVIDIA.
 Technologies Used
 Groq Language Models: For natural language processing and tool integration.
 DuckDuckGo: Web search engine for real-time information retrieval.